 Most keyboards last longer because the usage is more evenly distributed but some usage is out of proportion.
 When you type indented text, you can use a small number of tab keys or a large number of spaces.
 I use tabs.
 Some typists use spaces and destroy their spacebar long before the rest of they keyboard is worn out.

 So how long did my old Honeywell keyboard last?
-I purchased one Honeywell keyboard back when they had metal frames, which would easily be before 1993, then another just as they converted to plastic frames, which would be the early 1990s or late 1980s.
-The first keyboard was foolishly given away with a computer because I thought I could get more Honeywell keyboards forever.
-The second keyboard suffered the bulk of my big handed thumping.
+I purchased one Honeywell keyboard back when they had metal frames, which would easily be before 1993, then another just as they converted to plastic frames, which would be the early 1990s.
+The first keyboard was foolishly given away after more than ten years of continuous use.
+I supplied the keyboard with an old computer because I though I could get more Honeywell keyboards forever.

 The average novel is 220 pages.
-My first full book was 1100 pages before the editors cut it back to the 880 pages that the publishers had allocated.
-Allow for my working toward perfection, something impossible in writing, and the average page was typed, retypes, edited, and reedited three times.
+My first book was 1100 pages.
+Allow for my working toward perfection, something impossible in writing, and the average page was typed, retyped, edited, and reedited at least three times.
 That makes the 1100 page manuscript a 3300 page effort, or 15 novels.
 Pick up 15 novels and imagine typing them.

 That 3300 pages of typing was completed in six months.
 Repeat that twice per year for most of the years from 1993 to the end of 2006.
 24 years by two lots of six months by 3300 pages.
 That is over 150 thousand pages.
-In fact I slacked off on some years and the total would be less than 100 thousand pages.
+I slacked off some months, bringing the total down closer to 100 thousand pages.
 If one keyboard can last 100 thousand pages and another keyboard can be faulty after 100 pages, you can see why a slight extra investment in a good keyboard can repay itself many times over.

 RSI, or Repetitive Strain Injury, is related to stress as are some forms of arthritis and many other diseases.
-A good keyboard lets you type an 1100 page book without stress which a bad keyboard creates stress from about 20 minutes into the first chapter.
+A good keyboard lets you type an 1100 page book without stress while a bad keyboard creates stress from as little as 20 minutes into the first few pages.

 When you use a keyboard, you press a key down until you feel or hear a click then you release the key.
 Feeling the click is more important that hearing the click because your fingers can react immediately to the feel.
 Audible clicks are just distractions that jumble with all the other clicks in your office.
 The best keyboards have good feel and almost no noise.